Bayesian Context Trees: Modelling and exact inference for discrete time series: Methodology

 \subsection{{\hmath $k$}-{\sf BCT}: The top-{\hmath $k$} Bayesian context trees algorithm}

-The $k$-\BCT\ is one of the main novel contributions of this work.
-Although it is a conceptually a natural generalization of \BCT, its precise description is quite lengthy; it is given in Section~\ref{s:SMkBCT} of the supplementary material.
-Theorem~\ref{thm:MAPT-k} is proved in Section~\ref{s:proofs2} of the supplementary material.
+The \BCTk\ is one of the main novel contributions of this work.
+Although it is conceptually a natural generalisation of \BCT, the precise description of its most efficient implementation is quite lengthy.
+So, for the sake of both clarity and brevity, we first describe here a less practical, idealised version of \BCTk, which is conceptually identical with its the practical version and only differs from it in the initialisation step of the leaves at depth $d<D$.
+The actual practical algorithm is given in Section~\ref{s:SMkBCT} of the supplementary material, along with a discussion of its implementation complexity.

+The idealised \BCTk\ algorithm takes the same input as \CTW\ together with the number $k\geq 1$ of the {\em a posteriori} most likely models to be determined, and it executes the following steps: \begin{enumerate} \item[$(i)$] Let $\TMAX$ be the {\em complete} $m$-ary tree at depth $D$ (this is the ``idealised'' part), and compute the count vectors $a_s$ and the estimated probabilities $P_{e,s}=P_e(a_s)$ at all nodes $s$ of $\TMAX$ as in steps~$(ii)$ and $(iii)$ of \CTW.